bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 - Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 - It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-### Stretch Goals

-**IMPORTANT:** Do not break any MPV functionality by adding "stretch" code!
-Keep an eye on those tests!

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- [ ] Add an endpoint to get a list of project resources.
-- [ ] Add an endpoint to get a list of project tasks.
-- [ ] Add an endpoint to see all projects using a particular resource.

 ## Submission format

 - [ ] Submit via Codegrade by committing and pushing any new changes.
 - [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
 - [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
 - [ ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 - [ ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions